-And we started with these 11 papers, 11 contributions that we’ll be listening today, because we think that they help us highlighting many of the hot topics in Web accessibility metrics.
+We started with 11 papers, 11 contributions that we'll be listening to today, because we think that they help us highlighting many of the hot topics in Web accessibility metrics.

-So I’d like to give the floor now to Markel, if Markel — Markel Vigo, then Joshue O Connor, then we’ll start with the presentations.
+So I'd like to give the floor now to Markel - Markel Vigo, then Joshue O Connor, then we'll start with the presentations.

 >> MARKEL VIGO: It's Markel Vigo from the University of Manchester.
 Very happy to be here today.